How much should I pay UX test participants?

 But how much?
 That’s the million dollar question (don’t panic, it’s probably not a million dollars).

-Let’s start with the easiest: if you’re using a sourcing vendor they will deliver it as a line item.
+Let’s start with the easiest way of figuring it out: if you’re using a sourcing vendor they will deliver it as a line item.
 Bada-bing bada-boom.
 Just send it to the holder of the holy business checkbook and you can be on your merry researching way while they handle it.
 Be aware, however, that because you’re engaging with a service it will be more expensive than if you did it on your own but it will likely be far easier.

 If you aren’t using an external sourcing partner, however, there’s a few things you should consider when it comes to compensating your participants.